What is PwC's Flexibility² Talent Network (FTN)?

 Are FTN members eligible to participate in PwC training outside of their employment period?

 Currently, FTN members are not eligible to participate in internal PwC trainings outside of their employment period.
-They do have access year round to various e-learns through PwC Open University.

 Are FTN members allowed to have dual employment while they are employed as an FTN employee with the firm?